gigamon-dev/SubspaceServer/doc/developer-guide.md

 > ***Fun fact:*** In Subspace Server .NET, there also is a `ModuleManager` and it happens to be the 'root' `ComponentBroker`.

 Remember, the `Load` and `Unload` methods?
-Their first parameter is a `ComponentBroker`.
+Their first parameter is an `IComponentBroker`.
 It's the 'root' `ComponentBroker` that gets passed in.

 ## Component Interfaces
 Component Interfaces are exactly what they sound like, they're normal C# interfaces that a component can register on a `ComponentBroker` for others to find and use.
+To help distinguish any interface from a component interface, they derive from `SS.Core.IComponentInterface`.

 Normally, there is only one implementation of an Component Interface.
 However, it is possible for multiple modules to each register an instance for the same ComponentInterface.
 In this case, the last one registered becomes the 'current' implementation, effectively overriding the previous.
 Authentication modules which implement the `IAuth` Component Interface use this feature to chain authentication logic on top of each other.
 That is, one authentication module gets the prior implementation before overriding it.
 Then, when and if it needs to, it can fail over and call the original implementation.